 - I started writing about other stuff, and The Cat’s Mother emerged and the favourites became more than just food, but life’s happenings – including some “un” favourites

 reflections in, on and round about….with a lot of cooking on the side

-In 2017 I was invited to join Steemit where, through blogging, I might earn crypto currency – just before the bull run ended.
-I fiddled about a bit, and two years later, I am still there and part of a growing community that produces content
+In 2017 I was invited to join a social blockchain where, through blogging, I might earn crypto currency – just before the bull run ended.
+I fiddled about a bit, and two years later, I am still there, and post directly to the Hive blockchain using the Exxp WordPress plugin.
+I am part of a growing community that produces content

 Fiona’s Favourites has evolved to the point that it covers a multitude of

 sins topics, musings and rants, ranging from my original focus – cooking – to life, and my participation in that crypto blogging world.

 The urge (I hesitate to say inspiration) to write is one that I’d suppressed for years, but has been allowed to emerge thanks to the friends and strangers who read my blog (and look at the photographs) – and who want more.